tywong/cuhk-csci4140/docker-lab/Task-1.md

-# Task 1: Setup a web starter running CGI program
+# Task 1: Start Your First Docker

 ## Step 0.
 Launch the Docker VM